NHIndustries NH90: NH90 Sea Tiger

+SH-90A

+Italian Navy designation for NH90 NFH.

 TTH: Tactical Transport Helicopter

-The primary role of the TTH version is the transport of 20 troops or more than 2,500 kg of cargo, heliborne operations and search & rescue.
-It can quickly be adapted to MEDEVAC/CASEVAC missions by fitting up to 12 stretchers or cargo delivery capability.
+The Tactical Transport Helicopter is intended for transport of up to 20 troops or more than 2,500 kg of cargo and for search and rescue.
+It can be adapted to medical evacuation (MEDEVAC) and casualty evacuation (CASEVAC) missions by fitting up to 12 stretchers.
 Additional roles include special operations, electronic warfare, airborne command post, parachuting, VIP transport and flight training.